simmstein/remote-i3wm-ws/README.md

 $ php server/server&
 ```

-The server can be run with with verbose:
+The server can be run with verbosity:

 * `-v` or `--verbose` to show server messages
 * `--vv` to show handlers messages